How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Opening Windows Device Security

-3. Click on the “Core isolation details” option under Core Isolation.
+3. Click on “Core isolation details” under Core Isolation.

 Opening Core Isolation details